frederic-perez/AmE-dictionary/data/dictionary.md

 __larceny__ _n_ :six: Theft of personal property. :es: hurto
 __larder__ _n_ :two::hammer:
 __largely__
-__larger-than-life__ _fig_ :four: More interesting and more exciting than an ordinary person or thing. _He may not live like a rock star, but in the eyes of his fans he's larger than life.
+__larger-than-life__ _fig_ :five: More interesting and more exciting than an ordinary person or thing. _He may not live like a rock star, but in the eyes of his fans he's larger than life.
 You have to be bigger than life to make it in Times Square, and this restaurant wasn't._
 __lark__ :two::hammer:
 __laser wall__
 __lash out__ _v_ :five::hammer: (lashing out)